-winter, shown in Fig. 4.
-The first panel shows the composite meridional wind speed anomaly at 450-200 hPa, where a very distinct wave pattern emerges.
-There are pronounced anomalous southerlies over north India, three times stronger than seen in summer, with comparatively weaker northerlies over central China and the Arabian Gulf.
+Having looked at the synoptic situation for extreme precipitation during summer, we now repeat the analysis for winter, shown in Fig. 4.
+Figure 4a shows the composite meridional wind speed anomaly at 450-200 hPa, where a very distinct wave pattern emerges.
+There are pronounced anomalous southerlies over north India, which are 3 times stronger than seen in summer, with comparatively weaker northerlies over central China and the Arabian Gulf.
 This wave train has a wavelength of approximately 5000 km, or a planetary wavenumber of 6, and is $\pi/2$ out of phase with the geopotential anomaly pattern.

-Shown in Fig. 4(b), the 450-200 hPa geopotential anomaly shows a significant depression over much of Pakistan and Afghanistan.
-This depression is similar in altitude and magnitude to that caused by a passing western disturbance (Dimri and Chevuturi, 2016; Hunt et al., 2017).
+As presented in Fig. 4b, the 450-200-hPa geopotential anomaly shows a significant depression over much of Pakistan and Afghanistan.
+This depression is similar in altitude and magnitude to that caused by a passing western disturbance (Dimri and Chevuturi 2016; Hunt et al. 2018).
 Western disturbances are known to propagate through this area during the boreal winter bringing substantial precipitation.

-Fig. 4(c) shows the total column water anomaly.
-There is a clear difference to the summer, in that the moisture anomaly maximum is situated towards northeast India, some distance away from the area of interest.
-A tongue of moisture does extend into northwest India and Pakistan however, so there is a positive moisture anomaly there.
-The lower-tropospheric southerlies required for this can also be responsible for generating some heavy rainfall in the Himalayan foothills (Dimri, 2006).
+Figure 4c shows the total-column water anomaly.
+There is a clear difference to the summer, in that the moisture anomaly maximum is situated toward northeast India, some distance away from the area of interest.
+A tongue of moisture does extend into northwest India and Pakistan, however, so there is a positive moisture anomaly there.
+The lower-tropospheric southerlies required for this can also be responsible for generating some heavy rainfall in the Himalayan foothills (Dimri 2006).

-Finally, the lower-tropospheric temperature anomaly (Fig. 4(d)) bears a similar pattern to its summer equivalent.
-A stronger cold anomaly of nearly -4 K sits over the foothills of the Hindu-Kush.
-As before there is a weak warm anomaly over much of central China on the eastern side of the Tibetan Plateau.
+Finally, the lower-tropospheric temperature anomaly (Fig. 4d) bears a resemblance to its summer equivalent.
+A stronger cold anomaly of nearly $-4\,\mathrm{K}$ sits over the foothills of the Hindu Kush.
+As before, there is a weak warm anomaly over much of central China on the eastern side of the Tibetan Plateau.
 The similarity of temperature (not shown) in summer and winter compared with the other fields shown suggests that these temperature anomalies are a direct result of the precipitation.